nf-core/eager/docs/usage.md

 - Qualimap is run on each sample, after merging of libraries (i.e. your values will reflect the values of all libraries combined - after being damage trimmed etc.).
 - Genotyping will typically be performed on each `sample` independently as normally all libraries will have been merged together.
 However, if you have a mixture of single-stranded and double-stranded libraries, you will normally need to genotype separately.
 In this case you **must** give each the SS and DS libraries _distinct_ `Sample_IDs` otherwise you will recieve a `file collision` error in steps such as `sexdeterrmine`, and merge these yourself.
 We will consider changing this behaviour in the future if there is enough interest.

-#### `--bam`
+#### `--udg_type`

-Specifies the input file type to `--input` is in BAM format.
-This will automatically also apply `--single_end`.
+Defines whether Uracil-DNA glycosylase (UDG) treatment was used to repair DNA damage on the sequencing libraries.

+Specify `'none'` if no treatment was performed.
+If you have partial UDG treated data ([Rohland et al 2016](http://dx.doi.org/10.1098/rstb.2013.0624)), specify `'half'`.
+If you have complete UDG treated data ([Briggs et al. 2010](https://doi.org/10.1093/nar/gkp1163)), specify `'full'`.
+When also using PMDtools `'half'` will use a different model for DNA damage assessment in PMDTools.
+Specify the parameter with `'full'` and the PMDtools DNA damage assessment will use CpG context only.
+Default: `'none'`.

-Only required when using the 'Path' method of [`--input`](#--input).
+Not required when using TSV input.

 #### `--single_stranded`

-Indicates libraries are single stranded.
+Indicates libraries were made with a single stranded protocol.

 Currently only affects MALTExtract, where it will switch on damage patterns calculation mode to single-stranded.
 Default: false.

+Not required when using TSV input.

+#### `--single_end`

+Indicates that the input reads were sequenced with Illumina single-end sequencing chemistries.
+If specified, AdapterRemoval 'collapsing' will not be performed.

+Not required when using TSV input.

 #### `--colour_chemistry`

 Specifies which Illumina colour chemistry was a library was sequenced with.
 This informs  whether to perform poly-G trimming (if `--complexity_filter_poly_g` is also supplied).
 Only 2 colour chemistry sequencers (e.g. NextSeq or NovaSeq) can generate uncertain poly-G tails (due to 'G' being indicated via a no-colour detection).
 Default is '4' to indicate e.g. HiSeq or MiSeq platforms, which do not require poly-G trimming.
 Options: 2, 4.

-Default: 4
+Not required when using TSV input.

+#### `--bam`

+Specifies the input file type to `--input` is in BAM format.
+This will automatically also apply `--single_end`.

-Only required when using the 'Path' method of [`--input`](#--input).
+Not required when using TSV input.

+### Additional Input Options

+#### `--snpcapture_bed`

+If your data is from a library that has undergone SNP capture or enrichment (e.g. human 390K,1240K panels), supply a BED file (3/6 column format) containing the positions of the SNPs on the genome that was in the SNP set of the capture.
+Supplying this bed file will mean on-target metrics  will be calculated automatically for you.

+#### `--run_convertinputbam`

+Allows you to convert a input BAM file back to FASTQ for downstream processing.
+Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

+If not turned on, BAMs will automatically be sent to post-mapping steps.

+### Reference

 #### `--fasta`